AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/gs-experience-decisioning.md

 These decision items are seamlessly integrated into a wide range of inbound surfaces through the [new code-based experience channel](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/code-based-experience/get-started-code-based), now accessible within Journey Optimizer campaigns.
 Decisioning decision policies are available for use in code-based experience campaigns only.

+## Guardrails & limitations {#guardrails}

+To ensure optimal use of Decisioning, keep the following guardrails and limitations in mind:

+### General guardrails {#general}

+* **Offer items**: Each item collection can contain up to 500 offer items.
+* **Custom attributes**: A decision item can include a maximum of 100 custom attributes.
+* **Selection strategies & manual items per policy**: A decision policy supports up to 10 selection strategies and manual items combined.

+### Eligibility rules {#eligibility}

+* **Nesting Levels**: The nesting depth is limited to 30 levels.
+This is measured by counting the `)` closing parentheses in the PQL string.
+* **Rule String Size**: A rule string can be up to 15KB in size for UTF-8 encoded characters.
+This is equivalent to 15,000 ASCII characters (1 byte each), or 3,750–7,500 non-ASCII characters (2–4 bytes each).

+### Ranking formulas {#ranking}

+* **Nesting levels**:  The nesting depth is limited to 30 levels.
+This is measured by counting the `)` closing parentheses in the PQL string.
+* **Formula string size**: A rule string can be up to 8KB in size for UTF-8 encoded characters.
+This is to 8,000 ASCII characters (1 byte each), or 2,000–4,000 non-ASCII characters (2–4 bytes each).

 ## Decisioning key steps {#steps}

 The main steps to work with Decisioning are as follows: